zhiyinglei/microservices-demo/README.md

 ###In target folder, you can run it locally  :

-In each window, change to the directory where you cloned the demo

-In the first window, build the application using mvn clean package

 In the same window run: java -jar target/microservice-demo-1.1.0.RELEASE.jar registration and wait for it to start up